siganberg/GCodeUtil/README.md

 ## 📒 Notes

-For latest MacOS (BigSur Up), in order to run this utility you need to codesign it else you will get error `zsh: killed`
+- For latest MacOS (BigSur Up), in order to run this utility you need to codesign it else you will get error `zsh: killed`

 ```
 mkdir <path-where-you-extracted-the-GCodeUtil>
 codesign --force --deep --sign - GCodeUtil
 ```

+- Currently support g-code format, Grbl and Masso.

 ## ✍️ Author